Class 4: Liturgy from the Book of Common Prayer

 The Daily Office of the 2019 Prayer Book is based on a one-year or two-year reading of the complete Bible in sequence.
 In the one-year cycle, there are Old and New Testament readings for the morning and a different set for the evening.
 In the two-year cycle, only one of the two sets is used each day.
 With either cycle, you go through all books of the entire Bible, reading each in sequence (Chapter 1, chapter 2, etc).
 With either cycle, the traditional reading of the Psalms is also done each day, with all Psalms read within each month.

 This link gives the Table of Contents and Preface to the Anglican Church in North America 2019 Book of Common Prayer.
-The Preface gives a brief account and explanation of the Anglican Prayer Book tradition.
-A full pdf version of the 2019 Prayer Book is at this link.
+The Preface gives a brief account and explanation of historical Christianity in England and the Anglican Prayer Book tradition.

 This class will examine the Table of Contents of the 2019 Prayer Book and go through a simple Prayer Book liturgy such as Morning Prayer or Midday Prayer.